 Sarah Cordingley, Aud.
 CCC-A

 Dr. Cordingley completed her degree in communicative disorders and deaf education at Utah State University.
 She also received a Doctor of Audiology degree at Utah State University.
 Dr. Cordingley is a certified member of the American Speech-Language Hearing Association, a fellow of the American Academy of Audiology, and a member of the AG Bell Association for the Deaf and Hard of Hearing.
 Dr. Cordingley has detailed and specialized experience working with children.
-She holds the Pediatric Audiology Specialty Certification (PASC) from the American Board of Audiology.
+She holds the Pediatric Audiology Specialty Certification (PASC) from the American Board of Audiology, and is one of only two pediatric audiologists in the state of Utah.
 Currently at Peak ENT and previously at Children’s Mercy Hospital in Missouri, Dr. Cordingley performs audiologic diagnostics, hearing aid fittings, auditory brainstem response testing (ABR), and cochlear implant programming

 Brian Graf, DMD, PC